ga4gh/cat-vrs/schema/cat-vrs/core/def/Constraint.rst

       - :ref:`ConceptMapping`
       - 0..m
       - A list of mappings to concepts in terminologies or code systems.
 Each mapping should include a coding and a relation.
-   *  - members
+   *  - description
-      - :ref:`Variation` | :ref:`IRI`
+      - string
-      - 0..m
+      - 0..1
-      - A non-exhaustive list of VRS variation contexts that satisfy the constraints of this categorical variant.
+      - A textual description of the domain of variation that should match the categorical  variation entity.
+   *  - label
+      - string
+      - 0..1
+      - A primary label for the categorical variation.
+This required property should provide a  short and descriptive textual representation of the concept.